open-ribbon/documentation/docs/decompilation/resources.md

 # Resources and Setup

 ## How to decompile
-If you wan to help us research the game, and even reverse engineer, you will need the following things:
+If you want to help us research the game, and even reverse engineer, you will need the following things:

 * Basic C and C++ knowledge
 * A disassembler (IDA Pro or Ghidra is recommended)